manni8436/dinotopia/README.md

 ![accessing webhook still error](static/docs/images/readme-images/accessing-webhook-still-error.png)

-Which at this point, by having a closer look at the format of the folders in my repo, I had noticed that the emails folder was in the incorrect location.
+by having a closer look at the format of the folders in my repo, I had noticed that the emails folder was in the incorrect location.
 Ed advised me that the correct format for the folder was `checkout > templates > checkout > confirmation emails`, upon moving the folder into the correct location and making another test purchase, I was able to get a order confirmation email print out in the terminal as shown below.

 ![succesfull order confirmation email](static/docs/images/readme-images/working-local-order-email-cofirmation.png)